 While Giulia, also happens to own two lovely -and highly reviewed- bed and breakfasts in the same area:

-Another couple of B&Bs in the same area:
+Another couple of options in the same area:

 As for hotels, Palazzo del Carretto is a private palace turned into a beautiful boutique hotel in one of the city's nicest buildings.